amirhosseinesalat/Crypto-app/README.md

 /coins/{id}/market_chart

-✨ Author
+ Author

-👨‍💻 Developed by [Your Name] — Frontend Developer
+ Developed by Amirhosein Esalatfae— Frontend Developer

-💬 License
+ License

 This project is open source and available under the MIT License .